tock/tockworld8/content/notes/breakout-cheri.md

   * What is purecap Rust?

-Takeaway:
+## Takeaway

-* There’s some keenness for RISC-V changes from another team
+* rustc support, particularly for pointer provenance, is the big blocker
-* The rustc support is the big blocker
+* Tock OS can be the lead user to advocate for rustc changes
-* TockOS can be the lead user for the RISC-V
+* Other teams at Google & Microsoft interested in CHERI support in rustc as well
-* Early started project to RISC-V
+* Follow up with plan to push for support in Rust project